AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 ## The Story So Far {#story-so-far}

-If you are a front end developer only responsible for the customization of the site theme, you do not need any knowledge of how AEM was set up and can skip to the [Objective](#objective) section of this document.
+If you are a front-end developer only responsible for the customization of the site theme, you do not need any knowledge of how AEM was set up and can skip to the [Objective](#objective) section of this document.

-If you also serve the role of administrator as well as front end developer, you learned in the previous document of the AEM Quick Site Creation journey, [Create Site from Template,](create-site.md) how to quickly create a new AEM site using a template, and you should now:
+If you also serve the role of administrator as well as front-end developer, you learned in the previous document of the AEM Quick Site Creation journey, [Create Site from Template,](create-site.md) how to quickly create a new AEM site using a template, and you should now:

 * Understand how to obtain AEM Site templates.
 * Learn how to create a new site using a template.
-* See how to download the template from your new site to provide to the front end developer.
+* See how to download the template from your new site to provide to the front-end developer.

-Now that you have a site created based on a template and have all of the information that a front end developer needs, this article shifts perspective exclusively to the front end developer role and shows the developer how to customize the theme.
+Now that you have a site created based on a template and have all of the information that a front-end developer needs, this article shifts perspective exclusively to the front-end developer role and shows the developer how to customize the theme.

 ## Objective {#objective}